circlefin/malachite/specs/english/README.md

     message received for a round, say it proposes `v`.
     The problem of this approach is that `2f + 1` validators might accept, or even decide, a different value `v' != v`.
+    By ignoring the equivocating proposal for `v'`, the validator will not be able to vote for or decide `v'`, which in Tendermint consensus algorithm may compromise liveness.

-    In contrast to algorithms from theoretical papers, a process running Tendermint consensus terminates a consensus instance after it has decided; it will no longer react on messages from that instance or send messages for that instance.
+    **Note:** in contrast to algorithms from theoretical papers, a node running Tendermint consensus terminates a consensus instance after it has decided; it will no longer react on messages from that instance or send messages for that instance (if it is a validator).
 In contrast, in theoretical algorithms, even after deciding, validators keep on participating and sending messages.
-In the theoretical setting these validators will help the validator, who only considered to first proposal of a faulty proposer, to make progress.
+In the theoretical setting these validators will help the validator that has only considered to first proposal from a faulty proposer, to make progress.
 In Tendermint consensus, this help is not there.
-Thus there is a liveness issue:
+Thus, there is above discussed liveness issue.
-    By ignoring the equivocating proposal for `v'`, the validator will not be able to vote for or decide `v'`, which in Tendermint consensus algorithm may compromise liveness.
   - Storing multiple proposal messages for the same round is, by itself, an attack vector.
 Validators must thus restrict the number of proposal messages stored in rounds where multiple proposals are produced.